normen/vim-macos-scripts/README.md

 - Allow the action to receive Plain Text
 - Add an Applescript action to the flow
 - Copy-Paste the text of `edit-text-in-vim.applescript` to the Applescript Object
-- Save the Automator action
+- Save the Automator action as "Edit in VIM"

 Now the action will automatically appear when you right-click selected text